Effective July 1, 2021, single-family residential wastewater service charges are moving to your property tax bill.

 Q. I’m planning on selling my home after July 1st, how do I notify the City to stop my wastewater service charges?

-A. Single-family residential customers would not need to contact the City to start or stop wastewater service.
-This would happen automatically when a change of ownership is recorded with the County.
+A. After July 1, 2021, Single-family residential customers will no longer need to contact the City to start or stop wastewater service.
+Appropriations of property tax bills amongst owners happens automatically when a change of ownership is recorded with the County.
 The division and credit of any tax bill payments, including the future wastewater fees, is part of the process already conducted during the final calculation of escrow fees.

 Q. Isn't the wastewater service charge actually a tax on my property?